 What happens if I don’t provide a plan with minimum value?

-If you’re interested in reimbursing your employees for their individual health insurance premiums and other medical expenses through a health reimbursement arrangement (HRA), there are a couple of options that meet MV standards.
+Does a health reimbursement arrangement meet minimum value?If you’re interested in reimbursing your employees for their individual health insurance premiums and other medical services and expenses through a health reimbursement arrangement (HRA), there are a couple of options that meet MV standards.

-Individual coverage HRA
+Individual coverage HRA (ICHRA)

-This article was originally published on September 18, 2014.
-It was last updated May 10, 2021.
+This article was originally published on May 10, 2021.
+It was last updated on March 17, 2023.